English

 Reduce confusion and streamline price checking

-Other problems along the way
+Other problems identified

-Lower friction on user path so they can order more
+Lower friction on user path to drive higher orders

 Focus: package selection